a large number of.

 However, if you’re interested in making more money from the money you already have.
 And are interested in getting started in the world of investing.
 Then it is important you at least get familiar with some of the basic terminology that is used.

 In classic FTP style – simple, concise and direct.
 And in the interest (no pun intended) of getting educated.
-Here are eight investment terms that can be applied across most investments and will allow you at a minimum to ask the right questions.
+Here are eight investment terms you need to know.

 - Investing or Investment – It’s the ability to take your money (all that cash you’re saving) and put it somewhere and make more money over time.